Battus philenor: Adults

 Pipevine swallowtail adults use nectar-producing plants as hosts; there are many plants that fit this criterion.
 These butterflies frequent thistle (Cirsium) flowers, the pink and purple flowers of the Phlox species, and ironweed of Vernonia species.

 Life cycle

 Eggs

 The eggs of the pipevine swallowtail vary in color from red to orange.
 They are small and are laid on host plant stems.
 A distinctive feature of these eggs which is shared by all Aristolochia butterflies is that the outer layer of the egg is covered by a firm and nourishing excretion laid in vertical stripes along the outside.
 The egg appears bumpy due to the excretion forming large beads along the bands.
 The female pipevine swallowtail deposits this excretion from a gland above the ovipositor during the egg laying process.

 These butterflies lay their eggs on the leaves of host plants in clusters with access to sunlight.
-The larvae hatch after a few weeks and immediately eat the remnants of the egg from which they emerged.
+The larvae hatch after a few days and immediately eat the remnants of the egg from which they emerged.